-The rape-revenge story is a well worn film story.
-Bad man seems nice.
-Bad man gets woman alone.
-Bad man reveals himself as bad man.
+The rape-revenge story is a well-worn film story.
+The bad man seems nice.
+The bad man gets the woman alone.
+The bad man reveals himself as bad man.
 Violence ensues.
-Hunted attempts to take a supernatural twist on this story, following our victim deep into a forest that will eventually becomes her ally.
+Hunted attempts to take a supernatural twist on this story, following our victim deep into a forest that will eventually become her ally.

 Or so the pitch goes.
 The problem is that the film doesn’t really follow through on the pitch.

-The set up to the story is as standard as I made it out to be.
+The setup of the story is as standard as I made it out to be.
 Our heroine is rescued from an asshole at a bar by a nice man who spends the night getting to know her.
-Then at the prescribed time in the plot he is revealed to be a psychopath when his coward accomplice shows up and they being driving her towards the woods.
+Then at the prescribed time in the plot, he is revealed to be a psychopath when his coward accomplice shows up and they being driving her towards the woods.

 Or it would be if any of this went anywhere.

 Debay goes feral and fights back, and there are a few scenes where animals attack the villain, but if you are looking for a supernatural horror film, you have not found it.
 If you are looking for some commentary on human nature, you have also not found it.
 If you are looking for a film to follow through on its potential, you have also not found it as the film gives up the forest setting for the climax of the film.

 For all these reasons and more, Hunted is a disappointment.

 Like this?
 Please consider supporting me via Patreon, Ko-Fi, PayPal.me (or click on an ad)!